|

 It also contains a survey of literary responses to Troilus in

-the three centuries following Chaucer's death." —The Publisher.
+the three centuries following Chaucer's death."
+The Publisher.

-Book Cover Chaucer's Troilus and Criseyde:
+Chaucer's Troilus and Criseyde: A Poet's Response

-A Poet's Response to Ockhamism
+to Ockhamism

 by Helen Ruth Andretta